-6.4 MAINTENANCE OF THE TRANSFORMATION
+5.6 MAINTENANCE OF THE TRANSFORMATION

-The maintenance of bathymetric data in the new database will be done much the same way as in the past and perhaps does not require further treatment here.
-The new aspect of the system discussed in this report will be the transformation functions, considered here as being part of the system.
-These functions will allow the CHS to satisfy the needs of all the customers interested in the sea bed and requiring the bathymetric information in various different forms.
-These transformation functions will initially be known only approximately and the "maintenance of the system" should definitely include the upgrading of these transformation functions to reflect the increased demands on the accuracy of the output.
+Maintenance of a bathymetric database has many aspects.
+Here we are concerned with the aspect of maintenance which is central to the issues discussed in this report.
+This is to maintain the transformation functions, which will become part of the vertical-reference system.
+These functions will allow the CHS to satisfy the needs of all clients interested in the seabed, requiring that bathymetric information be available in different forms.
+These transformation functions will, in some areas, initially be known only approximately and the "maintenance of the system" should definitely include upgrading of these transformation functions to reflect increased demands on the accuracy of the output.